Desire-Marketing/hello-world/README.md

 ## My name is Delmindi Hollander.

-I am 34 years old and happily married...
+I am 34 years old and happily married.

 I have 2 Children, 1 girl & 1 boy, my oldest, the girl, will be 14 soon.

-My youngest, the boy is +/- 9 weeks old...
+My youngest, the boy is +/- 9 weeks old

-My daughter's name is Ilané, and my son's name is Llewelyn...
+My daughter's name is Ilané, and my son's name is Llewelyn

 I have qualifications in **Graphic Design** and **Digital Marketing**,